Wanghaha2333/RTC_papers/README.md

 # RTC_papers after 2022

 The owner's research interest mainly lies in the application layer perspective in webrtc live video delivery.
-The following reading notes will be released here and on Zhihu.
+The following reading notes (Chinese Version) will be released here and on Zhihu.

 Here is a repository for the paper list of WebRTC live video streaming after 2022.